By Muhammad Abdullah Gul for Al Jazeera and Veterans Today

 This article was first published by the Al Jazeera Centre for Studies.

-Posted by General Hamid Gul on Jul 23 2010, With 0 Reads, Filed under AfPak, WarZone.
+Posted by General Hamid Gul on July 23, 2010, With 829 Reads Filed under Afghanistan War, WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.